-Historic beauty was rarely a excuse to be spared the ravages of World War II.
-But it worked for Colmar.
-But it worked for Alsace's most beautiful city.
+Historic beauty was rarely an excuse to be spared the ravages of World War II.
+But it worked for the most beautiful city in the Alsace.
 The American and British military were careful not to bomb quaintly cobbled Colmar.

 As merchants met in this customs house, they were creating a new economic order.
 Trading leagues were reacting to the business problems that came with feudalism.

-No uniform currency, different weights and measures, and terrible duties every few miles.
-This was good for the nobility — medieval Europe's rural land owners — but a chaotic nightmare for city merchants.
-To remove those barriers to free trade, many medieval European cities banded together to create trading leagues — like the Decaplois.
+No uniform currency, different weights and measures, terrible duties every few miles.
+This was good for the nobility — medieval Europe's rural landlords — but a chaotic nightmare for city merchants.
+To remove those barriers to free trade, many medieval European cities banded together to form trading leagues — like the Decapolis.

 This proudly decorated 16th-century building was the home of a wealthy Colmar merchant.
 In those days, houses were taxed by square footage at street level, an incentive to build both up and out.

 Originally, Colmar's canals were busy transporting goods.
 Today this canal only adds to the ambience in a neighborhood locals call "La Petite Venise" — the little Venice.